-Sitecore placeholders are instances of a Web control.
-The Developer Center uses the same dialogs to set the properties of all Web controls, including Placeholders.
-For placeholders, the Placeholder field in the rendering properties dialog is irrelevant.
-In the rendering properties dialog, enter the key of the placeholder as on the Parameters tab as a parameter named key.
-In layout details, for each control, in the General section, in the Placeholder field, enter the placeholder key or fully qualified placeholder key to which the control should bind.
+Because a placeholder is a control, Sitecore uses the same dialog to set the properties on a placeholder that it uses to set properties on all controls.
+If you double-click a placeholder, sublayout, or any type of rendering control, Sitecore shows the same control properties dialog as when you set control properties in layout details.
+In the Developer Center, the Placeholder field in this dialog is irrelevant; for placeholders, enter the placeholder key using the key attribute on the Parameters tab.
+In layout details, for each control, in the Placeholder field, enter the placeholder key or fully qualified placeholder key to which the control should bind.

-When assigning a placeholder key in a layout or sublayout, always use an individual placeholder key such as content, not a fully qualified placeholder key such as /main/content.
+When assigning a placeholder key in the Developer Center or Visual Studio, always use an individual placeholder key such as content, not a fully qualified placeholder key such as /main/content.